-If you have a request for maintenance, please stop in the office or call 651-770-5877.
+If you have a request for maintenance, please stop in the office, log in to your resident portal or call 651-770-5877.
 After you call or come in, a maintenance request will be written up and given to the maintenance person.
 Your request for maintenance must come through the office.
 Please do not ask the maintenance technician directly.
 Except in an emergency situation, the maintenance person must have a service request to enter your apartment.
 Ordinarily, service requests will be taken care of within 24 hours and, of course, we will attend to any emergency immediately.

 EMERGENCY SERVICE REQUESTS

 When calling the office after hours, you will hear a recorded message.
 Please stay on the line.
 It will give you further instructions which will lead you to the proper personnel in the event of an emergency.
 If your request is not an emergency, please leave a message.
 The after hours number can be reached directly by calling 651-587-9257.

 - Clogged toilet (in a 1-bath apartment only)